Addono/aknapen.nl/content/blog/20230205-declarative-static-bull-jobs-in-nestjs.md

 +++

-# Global declarative Cronjobs in Nest.js with Bull

 There are several ways on how to schedule repeatable jobs in Nest.js.
 The [official documentation](https://docs.nestjs.com/techniques/task-scheduling) suggests using `@nestjs/schedule`.
 This library offers an elegant CRON-based API, which should be familiar to most Nest.js developers.

 Look at how neat and simple this declarative API is: